 Note Making Strategy for PSIR Optional Paper

-Prepare Note in second reading:
+Prepare Note in the second reading:

-I never suggest anyone to make notes in first reading.
+I never suggest anyone to make notes in the first reading.
 There is no sense of writing everything.
 First reading should be enjoyed like a lover and book text should be appreciated like a blind lover who likes everything about his lover.
-After first reading, give a look to previous year’s questions papers just to have an idea of type of questions, repetition of topics year by year etc. Now start making notes with your second reading.
+After first reading, give a look to previous year’s questions papers just to have an idea of the type of questions, repetition of topics year by year etc. Now start making notes with your second reading.

 Static: Avoid noting down all static things.
-Decide about crucial points and Write 15-20 points related to every topic/thinker for last minute reading.
+Decide about crucial points and Write 15-20 points related to every topic/thinker for last-minute reading.
 Read these notes so many times to bring them on your tongue.
 As paper one is more static you need to bring it one your fingertips.
 Make it so that if you are stirred awaken in the middle of the night and inquired something from these notes, you should be in a position to answer with clarity and confidence.

-Non Static: Notes you make for mains should be on dynamic.
+Non-Static: Notes you make for mains should be on dynamic.
 Whatever you come across –RSTV Debates, Daily newspapers, IDSA articles etc. make notes of suited issues and topics.
-Usually mobile apps are best suited to give handy storage on go.
+Usually, mobile apps are best suited to give handy storage on go.